Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How much top manufacturers charge for their scooters

 - Check it out in person.
 Buying a scooter online might be simpler, but it’s easy to miss imperfections and other problems if you don’t see it in person.
 This is especially the case if you’re buying used from a private seller.
-You’ll want to see what you’re getting before you spend your money.
+You’ll want to see what you’re getting before you spend your hard earned money.

 - Consider the warranties.
 Most scooters come with a manufacturer’s warranty as well as an extended warranty option that you can pay for.
 Prices for the extended warranty can vary by manufacturer and dealership and don’t always cover every part of the vehicle, but they can add an extra seven years of coverage to your scooter.